serverlessworkflow/specification/specification.md

 | version | Version of the workflow to continue execution as. | string | no |
 | data | If string type, a workflow expression which selects parts of the states data output to become the workflow data input of continued execution.
 If object type, a custom object to become the workflow data input of the continued execution. | string or object | no |
 | [`workflowExecTimeout`](#Workflow-Timeouts) | Workflow execution timeout to be used by the workflow continuing execution.
 Overwrites any specific settings set by that workflow. | string or object | no |

+Continuing execution with `continueAs` can also be used inside sub-workflow executions, which brings its next use case.

+#### ContinueAs in sub workflows

+Workflows can invoke sub-workflows during their execution.
+In Serverless Workflow DSL, sub-workflows are invoked similarly to other function types via the [SubFlowRef Definition](#SubFlowRef-Definition) in workflow states [Action](#Action-Definition) definitions.

+Just like "parent" workflows, sub-workflow can also be long-running, and can run into the same type of runtime/serverless platform limitations as previously discussed.
+As such they can also use `continueAs` to stop their current execution and continue it as a new one of the same or different workflow id.

+Note that when a sub-workflow is invoked it can produce a result that is then merged into the parent workflow state data.
+This may bring up a question as to what happens when a sub-workflow calls `continueAs` in terms of what is returned as result to of its invocation by the parent workflow.

+No matter how many times sub-workflow may use `continueAs`, to the parent workflow it should be as a single invocation is performed, meaning that the results of the last sub-workflow invocation (triggered by `continueAs`) should be used as the data returned by the invocation of the sub-workflow to the parent workflow.

 ### Workflow Versioning